-Environmental: The Company is subject to, and responsible for, ensuring compliance with various regulations, licenses, approvals and standards so that its activities do not cause unauthorised environmental harm.
+Environmental: The Company is subject to, and responsible for, ensuring compliance with various legal and regulatory requirements, licenses, approvals and standards.
+We are committed to managing our activities responsibly in order to prevent and mitigate negative environmental impacts while also demonstrating best practice in environmental stewardship.
 Through its ongoing management of environmental activities, the Company expects to be able to operate in an environmentally sustainable and responsible manner.
+Additionally, the Company conducted climate scenario analysis, enhancing our understanding of potential climate related risks and opportunities across short, medium, and long-term time horizons.

 Social: The Company recognises that a failure to manage stakeholder expectations may lead to disruption to the Company's operations.
-The Company works closely with the various stakeholders in the region in which it operates.
-During the reporting period, the Company has engaged with Native title Holders (Tjiwarl) through formal negotiations, multiple site heritage and archaeological surveys and executed a formal Native Title Agreement for the Kathleen Valley Project.
+Liontown conducts a biennial materiality assessment to assess the most significant sustainability impacts and areas of focus, and works closely with the stakeholders in the region we operate.
+We have executed a Native Title Agreement with the Tjiwarl, the Native Title Owners for Kathleen Valley.
+We engage Traditional Owners through a transparent, inclusive and ongoing consultation process.

-During the reporting period, the Company released its inaugural sustainability report in-line with GRi Standards and consideration of SASB, TCF standards and SDG goals to ensure transparent assessment and reporting in line with ESG guidelines.
+During the reporting period, the Company released its third sustainability report in-line with GRI Standards and consideration of SASB, TCF standards and SDG goals to ensure transparent assessment and reporting in line with ESG guidelines.